ian0671/Brownian-Motion/README.md

 # Brownian Motion Simulations in Python

-This repository contains a single Jupyter Notebook—`brownian motion.ipynb`—that demonstrates simulations of 1-D and 2-D Brownian motion using Python's `numpy`, `matplotlib`, and `random` libraries.
+This repository contains a single Jupyter Notebook—`brownian motion.ipynb`—that demonstrates simulations of 1-D and 2-D Brownian motion using Python's `numpy`, `matplotlib`, `scipy`, and `random` libraries.

 ## Overview